 Supporting industry to adjust to changing job requirements

 With advances in technology and new product development, job roles in our industry will continue to change.
-The Training and Skills Development Service recognises this challenge.
+The Training and Skills Development Service recognised this challenge.

-Tasmanian forest and timber industry workers and their employers can now access funds to undertake training and develop their skills to meet the requirements of new job roles and responsibilities.
-This service also enables workers to gain formal recognition for skills they have already gained.
+Tasmanian forest and timber industry workers and their employers could access funds to undertake training and develop their skills to meet the requirements of new job roles and responsibilities.
+This service also enabled workers to gain formal recognition for skills they had already gained.

 Key outcomes of this service

 - Enterprises assisted to meet and respond, to emerging industry directions to support the rebuilding and growth

 of the Tasmanian Forest and Timber Products Industry.

 - Enterprises supported to increase their performance via a review of future enterprise development objectives, job roles, skills gaps and planning for skills development activity.

 - Employees in the forest and timber industry skilled up and engaged in learning to meet changing work environments and skills requirements.

 - The skills of existing employees are appropriately recognised.